arxanas/blog/_drafts/ergodox.md

 {% image teensy-program.png
          "Click the outlined button to program the keyboard."
          "Click the outlined button to program it.
-Ignore the picture of the button on a circuit board: you will not easily find it in hardware or software for the Ergodox&nbsp;EZ, so do not spend time looking for it.
+Ignore the picture of the button on a circuit board: it does not have any software function."

 Ha-ha, who would spend time trying to click a picture of a button, and get
           confused when it didn't work?
 Not me, that's for sure." %}